List of Friday the 13th characters: Doug

-Douglas "Doug" Bell is a very popular guy amongst the gang of friends that stay opposite the Jarvis house.
+Doug is a very popular guy amongst the gang of friends that stay opposite the Jarvis house.
 He and his girlfriend Sara are a devoted couple and Sara has saved herself for him, that night she tells him she's ready, so they have sex in the shower.
 Sara then goes into the bedroom to blow dry her hair, leaving Doug singing in the shower.
 Jason then enters the bathroom, and Doug, seeing only a vague form through the shower's steamed-up door, mistakes him for his friend, Paul, before asking if Sara has returned.
 Jason smashes through the shower door and slams Doug's head against the tiled wall, crushing his skull and killing him.

 Doug's body is seen a short while later, when Trish finds him impaled to the wall through the back of the neck.

-He is also known as Buggy Dell.